philzook58/philzook58.github.io/_posts/2022-04-19-dwarf-patching.md

 I think that we can use already existent DWARF DIEs to approximate or improve these fields.

 - `DW_TAG_variable` `DW_TAG_formal_parameter` are two DIEs that describe variables.
 They have attributes.
 This is similar to our `patch-vars` field.
-It is both more and less expressive
+It is both more and less expressive.
+DWARF is missing a notion of
+"at-exit"  "at-entry" but can express ranges where variable correspondence hold and use dwarf expressions.
 - `DW_TAG_label` seems like a reasonable choice to encode both the patch entry and patch exit points.
 It is very possibly for a patch to have multiple exits (and maybe multiple entries?) so it would be nice for a human to be able to annotate these points in the high level code which we could then read off.
 - `DW_TAG_lexical_block` gives us a way to talk about regions in the high code.
 We can use this to describe what code we are replacing, i.e. deadcode.
 - DWARF type descriptors.
 We don't yet have the ability to import struct definitions.
-Now actually, BAP, our underlying framework can already import C headers and decompilers also already export those.
+Now actually, [BAP](https://github.com/BinaryAnalysisPlatform/bap), our underlying binary analysis framework can already import C headers and decompilers also already export those.
 So maybe that is a better way to go.
-But DWARF is an all in one stop for info.
+But DWARF is an all in one stop for such info if we so desire.

 # High-Low Relational Program Analysis

 VIBES is a compiler, but an unusual one.
 Hence we need all traditional program analyses, but with a twist.

-Traditional compilers subsequently lower high level code to low, doing analysis and transformations at each stage.
+Traditional compilers subsequently lower high level code to low, doing analysis and transformations independently at each stage.
 In a certain sense, one could see our task as a vertical slicing of this approach.
 Suppose a compiler did all stages of analysis and assignment on a subset of the basic blocks in a function.
 Then what information would the compiler need to compile the remaining blocks such that they remain consistent with the register choices and layout choices already made in the other blocks?
+This has some of the flavor of the patching problem.

 We don't have the whole function available to us.
 We only have what information the decompilers can export to us.
-I would suggest that we need any traditional compiler dataflow analysis you can give us at the boundaires of the patch.
+I would suggest that we need any traditional compiler dataflow analysis you can give us at the boundaries of the patch.
 We can the propagate this information inside of the patch as we see fit.

 In the traditional compiler approach, you can consider each IR in isolation for analysis.
 I suggest this is no longer acceptable and that every analysis should proceed in a deeply high/low relational way, never separating the two.
-To make a database analogy, I do not think the relational join of a hypothetical `(high_label,low_address)` table with the in isolation produced analyses (liveness,availability,reaching definitions, available expressions) is sufficient to express the full range of possibilities.
+To make a database analogy, I do not think the relational join of a hypothetical `related_point(high_label,low_address)` table with the in isolation produced analyses (liveness,availability,reaching definitions,available expressions, etc) is sufficient to express the full range of possibilities.
 That schema is wrong.
-Projecting the information in that way is lossy.
+Projecting and reconstituting the information in that way is lossy.

 "The" relationship between high variables and low variables is at least multivalued, partial, and address dependent.
 I suspect that even the very language I am using here leads to false thinking.
 I don't even think there _is_ a single "correspondence" relationship between high and low variables but instead many.

 What about "the" relationship addresses and high level program points?
-This is also very scattered by the rearrangement of statements of the high level code.
+This is very scattered and unordered by the rearrangement of statements of the high level code.
+To say two points are in correspondence wouldn't we have to say their entire states correspond at those points?
+This seems like too much to ask.
 This relationship is also partial, multivalued, and does not transfer nicely along the control flow of either.

 Here are two tables that might make sense and translate to useful notions for us.

-An available high/low relation says that at this high program position, the high variable can be read at this low level position from this low level location.
+An available high/low relation says that at this high program position, this high variable can be read at this low level address from this low level storage location.

 Live means that high variables writes at this high label need to be written to these (possibly multiple) low level locations at these low level program addresses.